-Child Custody Lawyer Serving the Families of Placer County, California
+Helping the Families of Placer County, California

-If necessary, any harm caused by the separation or divorce of the parents will need to be healed to ensure that parents can focus on working with one another for the best interests of the children.
+If necessary, any harm caused by the separation or divorce of the parents will need to be healed to ensure that parents can focus on working with one another for the children's best interests.

 How Child Custody is Decided in California

 If one parent is deemed unable to provide adequate care, the other parent will receive a greater percentage of custody for the foreseeable future.

 Child Custody Requirements in California

 In order to achieve the desired arrangement or make changes to the child custody order, each case requires an intense attention to detail to identify the factors that will come into play.